-The Sacavém ceramics factory was created in 1850 and became one of the most well-known producers of fine faience in Portugal and Europe.
+The Sacavém ceramics factory was built in the mid-eighteen hundreds and became one of the most well-known producers of fine faience in Portugal and Europe.